Zoysia grass was on our home’s goal list for years before we actually were able to check the box off.

 Here is why: our yard was not completely leveled out on prep day.
 The sod was placed right over the small holes or dips, when the yard should have been leveled first.
 I wasn’t looking for our yard to be graded – which is a more serious job and not necessary- but just simply leveled flat to avoid these small dips.

-He also didn’t have new topsoil put down, which would have helped our cheap dirt and added beneficial nutrients for the new Zoysia sod.
+He also didn’t have new topsoil put down, which was so important.
+It would have helped our cheap dirt and added beneficial nutrients for the new Zoysia sod.
 It grows okay even in the current soil, but our new landscaper is very adamant that this should have been done.
 He says this would have give us even healthier grass.

 I think if topsoil was added the Zoysia would be less stressed in areas with heavy foot traffic.

-The sod was also placed too far apart – we had to ask the guys to come back and fill in the areas that were planted too far apart.
+The sod was also placed too far apart – we had to ask the original landscaper to come back and fill in the areas that were planted too far apart.
 Bottom line- use an experienced landscaper who has worked with Zoysia a lot to save yourself a headache later.